The Swiss Haemovigilance reporting system – Fundamentals

 • could endanger or impair the health of patients.

-Under the haemovigilance system, donor reactions, quality defects, transfusion reactions and near misses must be reported to Swissmedic within the timelines stipulated in Art.
+Under the haemovigilance system, donor reactions, quality defects and protective measures, transfusion reactions and serious incidents associated with the handling of labile blood products, such as transfusion errors and near misses, must be reported to Swissmedic within the timelines stipulated in Art.
 62 TPO.

 Users